prostephano/behavior_clone/README.md

 * Used minimum amount of data (Used only what was provided by Udacity)

 What didnt go well:
-* Model is not general enough
+* Model is not general enough.
+It fails to drive on the second course
 * Model does not (yet) know how to recover.
-If situated perpendicular to the lane, the model goes over the lane
+It is not shown on the video, but when situated perpendicular to the lane, the model drove over the lane